chencjGene/SSLVis/README.md

 Introduction
 --
-DataLinker is a visual analysis tool that interactively constructs a high-quality graph for graph-based semi-supervised learning.
+DataLinker is a visual analysis tool for graph-based semi-supervised learning (GSSL).
+It supports users to explore the graph structure and understand label propagation in GSSL, identify which part of the graph may cause performance deterioration, and modify the graph structure for better model performance.
+An online demo is available at: http://datalinker.thuvis.org/Demo.
 ![](teaser.png)

-Online Demo
---
-An online demo is available at: datalinker.thuvis.org/Demo.

-Usage Example
+Quick Start with Demo Data
 -----------------
 Step 1: create a folder data/ in the root folder.